SillyMeowerCat/AUTTP-Data/README.md

-**If you have any issues or want to add to the data open an issue / pull request on Github** **If you need any help feel free to contact me on reddit or here**
+**If you have any issues or want to add to the data open an issue / pull request on Github** **If you need any help feel free to contact me on reddit or here** **This is intended for ethical use to combat trolls, obide by Youtube TOS and Laws.
+I am not responsible for any damage caused by this**
 ---
 ***UTTP Downfall!***